esteinig/sketchy/README.md

 sketchy pull
 ```

-You can set the home path to whic hthe sketches are downloaded to the default `--path ~/.sketchy`.
+You can set the home path to which the sketches are downloaded to the default `--path ~/.sketchy`.
 Use the `--full` flag to pull the full default collections, which include higher resolutions sketches:

 ```
 sketchy pull --path ~/.sketchy --full